 It is rare to see an event run smoothly without any issues.
 Assess the most important thing in your event and create a backup plan.
 This way, you will have an alternative, if the need arises.

 Two weeks before the actual event date, do a run through of the entire event.
 Organize a meeting with your team and walk through everything.
 Right from the initial setting up to the follow up process.
 Many times, complications arise at this meeting.
 It gives you a chance to correct them beforehand.

 “A picture is worth a thousand words” is a very common phrase.
 So posting positive photos online is an excellent way to prove the success of an event.
 If you have the budget, then hire a photographer.
 Snap everything possible, like the venue, event branding, lots of attendees having a great time…

 Social media is the way to market or promote your business.
 Create a custom hashtag for your event on Twitter and encourage people to tweet about it.
 Create a Facebook page and get people to follow you.

 - Timely Follow-up

-After completing an event, many organisers like to take a break.
+After completing an event, many organizers like to take a break.
 Keep following up with attendees via email or social media and showcase the success of the event to get more business.

 A Career in Event Management